 Tips and Variations

-In Piedmont, this potato gratin is usually seasoned with Piedmontese Toma or Fontina cheese, but in other regions, if these cheeses are not easily available, they can be replaced with local cheeses, resulting in a delicious dish nonetheless.
+In Piedmont, this potato dish is usually seasoned with Piedmontese toma or Valdostana fontina, but in other regions, if these cheeses are not easily found, they can be replaced with local cheeses and still result in a delicious dish.